nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_pat_care_concerns.md

 		</tr>
 		<tr>
 			<td>Patient and carer concerns, expectations and wishes</td>
 			<td>Description of the concerns, wishes or goals of the person in relation to their care, as expressed by the person, their representative or carer.
-Record who has expressed these (patient or carer/ representative on behalf of the patient).Where the person lacks capacity this may include their representative's concerns, expectations or wishes.</td>
+Record who has expressed these (patient or carer/ representative on behalf of the patient).
+Where the person lacks capacity this may include their representative's concerns, expectations or wishes.</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>A record of statements expressed by the person or their carer or representative.
 Text only.</td>